Docswrite/wordpress-plugin/readme.txt

 Docswrite is a productivity tool designed to help you and your team publish articles from Google Docs to WordPress.
 You can also publish articles from Trello, Monday, Airtable, and Google Sheets.
 You can publish articles from any source using our Zapier App.

 = Do I need to pay for the trial? =
-No, we offer a 14-day free trial.
+No, we offer free 5 publications.
 No credit card required.
 You can explore all the features and decide if you want to continue with us.
 You can [contact us](https://help.docswrite.com/support) anytime if you have any questions.

 = Will I be able to set the featured image? =
 Yes, you can set the featured image.
 You can choose to set the first image found in the Google Docs as the featured image.
 The featured image can also be set via an image URL.